Riyufuchi/Trying-out-Lua/README.md

 </table>
 <hr>

-### Create executable
+### Create "executable"
+0. Note: You have to install Lua for this to work - [download Lua here](https://www.lua.org/download.html "https://www.lua.org/download")
-1. There are more terminal options in Linux, this is just example
+1. There are more terminal options in Linux, this is just example (you can use Lua on Windows too)
 2. Specify path to "main" Lua file "cd /path/folder;"

 Create .sh file with following code: